 - 1. Critical dates for exams or other work. - 2.
-Class demeanor expected by the professor (late to class, cell phones, etc.). - 3.
-The university's honesty policy regarding cheating, plagiarism, etc. suggested wording: - UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
+Class demeanor expected by the professor (late to class, cell phones, etc.) - 3.
+The University's honesty policy regarding cheating, plagiarism, etc. Suggested wording: - UF students are bound by The Honor Pledge which states "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
 The Conduct Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
-Click here to read the Conduct Code.
+See the UF Conduct Code website for more information.
 If you have any questions or concerns, please consult with the instructor or TAs in this class.